urcades/urcad.es/content/writing/new-american-interfaces/index.md

 ![Someone shaving, looking into a small mirror](https://d2w9rnfcy7mm78.cloudfront.net/4282256/large_49d0ab9f5781491acfb255b3385e6daa.jpg?1557961297)

 What’s interesting about smart-devices-as-mirrors is that the eventual representation of the “image of the world” is explicitly and wholly a “model” of the world — a “model” meaning a “ human-constructed representation (abstraction) of something that exists in reality”.
-Physical mirrors are interesting because they have the ability to render reality and even warp it, but what they depict is “a physical reality” in the truest sense; The physical qualities of a mirror can be seen as akin to seeing the world through air, or seeing the world through water.
+Physical mirrors are interesting because they have the ability to render reality and even warp it, but what they depict is “a physical reality” in the truest sense; The physical qualities of a mirror can be seen as seeing the world through air, or seeing the world through water.
 While a human being can physically manipulate a physical mirror to alter the final reflection, the reflection in and of itself is a product of the physical world and unalterable in totality.

 To a degree, film photography was an extension of this physical realization (rendering) of reality.
 At a certain point, what else is the capture of light on paper but a wholly physical process?
 While people intervened in the path of light’s travel with lenses and apertures and specifically-designed crystal-studded paper, what emerges as a process is less a constructed model of reality and more a continually warped representation of what actually exists in the world.
 Film and paper photography was a deeply labor-intensive art, full of cutting and cropping and poisoning and brushwork, all serving the act of rendering what was once a beam of light into an image-rendering of a particular summer day.
 Impressionism lives on in this sense.